ckeditor/ckeditor5/docs/builds/guides/integration/content-styles.md

 <link rel="stylesheet" href="path/to/assets/content-styles.css" type="text/css">
 ```

-The content in the front–end of your application should now look exactly the same as when edited by the users.
+The content in the front–end of your application should now look the same as when edited by the users.

 <info-box warning>
 	**Important!**

 	If you take a closer look at the content styles you may notice they all are prefixed by the `.ck-content` class selector.
 This narrows their scope when used in CKEditor so they do not affect the rest of the application.
-To use them in the front–end, **you will have to** add the `ck-content` CSS class to the container of your content, otherwise styles will not apply.
+To use them in the front–end, **you will have to** add the `ck-content` CSS class to the container of your content.
+Otherwise styles will not apply.
 </info-box>

 <info-box>